Microlearning is one of the latest trends in elearning. It’s easy to see why, as it boasts benefits such as:

 What an ideal show me exercise for microlearning!
 Like the other microlearning examples in this article, it makes creative use of the features available in dominKnow authoring tools.

 Overall, this module features everything a learner could ask for:

 - A clear learning outcome set at the beginning of the course.

 - Simple, with very little text or unnecessary videos.

-- Interactivity to keep the learner engaged and make it more likely to remember the information.
+- Interactivity to keep the learner engaged and make the learner more likely to remember the information.